Scalingo/go-utils/retry/README.md

 Possible options for the constructor are:

-- `WithWaitDuration`: time interval between each execution of the code.
+- `WithWaitDuration`: time interval between each execution of the code (default to 10 seconds).
-- `WithMaxDuration`: the retryer will stop executing after the specified amount of time.
+- `WithMaxDuration`: the retryer will stop executing after the specified amount of time (disabled by default).
 - `WithMaxAttempts`: the retryer will execute the at most N times.
-N being this max attempts parameter.
+N being this max attempts parameter (default to 5).
 - `WithoutMaxAttempts`: disable the max attempts parameter.

 Then execute the retryer with: